 Milivojević, S. & Segrave, M. (2010) Responses to sex trafficking: gender, borders and ‘home’.
 In L. Holmes (ed) Trafficking and Human Rights: Europe and Asia-Pacific Perspectives.
 London: Edward Elgar

-This pilot project has examined the experiences of migrant workers, employers, NGOs and other key stakeholders in regional Australia with a specific focus on the impact of migration and labour regulation enforcement.
+This project examines the experiences of migrant workers, employers, NGOs and other key stakeholders in regional Australia with a specific focus on the impact of migration and labour regulation enforcement.
 Read more